 In the event of an emergency, the protection of human life takes precedence over all other management activities.

 Essential vehicles will avoid driving within turtle nest closures.

-COMMERCIAL FISHING: Commercial fishermen shall be exempt from these regulations.
-ORV operations by commercial fishermen will be addressed in the Commercial Fishing CFR (CFR 7.58).
+COMMERCIAL FISHING: ORV operations by commercial fishermen will be addressed in the Commercial Fishing CFR (CFR 7.58) and any associated permits.